Are you looking for the best tradeline company to help add to your credit history?

 #4.
 Going for quantity over quality

 Good tradelines can be pricey, which can prompt many people to go with a cheaper choice.
-However, a less expensive tradeline might not do all that much to boost your score, making it a waste of money.
+However, a less expensive tradeline might not do all that much to add years to your credit history, making it a waste of money.

 #5.
 Substituting tradelines for credit repair

 Tradeline companies will tell you outright that buying tradelines is not a substitute for repairing your credit.
-Rather, tradelines are an effective way to temporarily boost your score.
+Rather, tradelines are an effective way to temporarily boost your history.

 To raise your score and make it stick, you need to practice good credit strategies over the long-term.
 This takes hard work and a real commitment to changing your money management habits.

-Buying a tradeline isn't the only way to improve your credit.
-If you don't have money to spend on a tradeline or you're looking for a long-term solution to improving your credit score, there are several alternatives to purchasing a tradeline.
+Buying a tradeline isn’t the only way to improve your credit history.
+If you don’t have money to spend on a tradeline or you’re looking for a long-term solution to improving your credit score, there are several alternatives to purchasing a tradeline.